 preboot's tie-in ("Star Trek DAC"), and even Infinity Blade

-for iOS are just a few of the titles which utilize this game's underpinnings.
+are just a few of the titles which utilize this game's underpinnings.

 Check the game's character sheet

 3...
 2...
 1...
 Play!